LaneTechWebDev/assignment-test-jdalvarez23/README.md

 Now go ahead and inspect one of the paragraph elements.
 Notice that the DOM elements are there; they were programmatically generated.
 In addition to rendering HTML and CSS, the browser processes JavaScript; ask our apps get more sophisticated, we'll use JavaScript (and the jQuery library) to manipulate the DOM in response to events.

+###Step 4
+In a new tab, navigate to [https://it202.github.io/lab-page-exploration/page4.html](https://it202.github.io/lab-page-exploration/page4.html).

+This page includes a number of elements - some of the same type - that are styled differently based on the [http://www.w3schools.com/cssref/css_selectors.asp](selectors) used.

+Look at the **Internal Style Sheet** for the page, then inspect each element, looking at the style rules applied to each element **and** the source of those rules.

 ****
 ##Resources